empathy-mp3/ENDLESS-TOWERS/SECRETDOCS.md

 - four are useful/minor progression items (2 cost) 1 stock
   - logically require 1/10 (rounded down) of existing money
   - should a slot lose all possible stock, it will be replaced with one of the following:
-    - temp life refills: (1, +2 cost per additional one purchased per run) 3 stock
+    - temp life refills: (1, +2 cost per additional one purchased per run) 3 stock (scales with every 2 finishes, not 1)
-    - temp filler item: (1, +1 cost per additional of that particular filler item purchased per run) 3 stock
+    - temp filler item: (1, +1 cost per additional of that particular filler item purchased per run) 3 stock (does not scale with finishes)
 - reroll is (5, +2 cost per reroll per day)
 - send X random traps is (X = 7 + uses) cash is (+1 cash, +0.2 cash per use, not rounded) all prices increase by 1 every time 2 players finish